 Applying an icepack to prevent the venom from spreading and applying a paste of baking soda and water may also help to relieve welt formation.

 With most bites and stings, the best treatment is to wait for the itching to go away.
-Ice cubes, acetylsalicylic acid* (ASA), antihistamines, and calamine lotion can help.
+Ice cubes, acetaminophen, antihistamines, topical corticosteroids, and calamine lotion can help.
 If you are at risk of a major anaphylactic reaction (anyone who has had a severe allergic reaction in the past is at risk), some doctors recommend carrying a syringe filled with epinephrine.
 This naturally occurring hormone will open breathing tubes closed by anaphylaxis.

 People who are allergic to insect stings may also undergo desensitization.
 This is only useful for people who have tested positive in the skin-scratch allergy test.
 By being exposed to small and harmless amounts of venom on a regular basis for a few years, the body's response to the venom is changed, hopefully lowering the risk of anaphylaxis from future stings to almost nothing.